arqex/worker-function/README.md

 npm install worker-function
 ```

-Or you can use in the browser directly from the [dist files](https://github.com/arqex/worker-function/tree/master/dist).
+Or you can use it in the browser directly from the [dist files](https://github.com/arqex/worker-function/tree/master/dist).

 ## usage
-Worker functions are created by passing them to the `WorkerFunction` function:
+Functions to be executed in a web worker are created by passing them to the `WorkerFunction`:

 ```js
 var workerFn = WorkerFunction( function Fn(arg1,arg2,...,argN,done){